atantawi/4986-kep-sakkara/README.md

 1- **User A:**

 Want to deploy a job with 8 pods, equally partitioned into two partitions, where each partition is placed in separate rack, and the pods belonging to a partition are packed on nodes within the rack.
-Partitioning improves availability, and packing improves performance.
+Partitioning improves availability, and packing typically improves performance.

 ![before-1](images/use-cases/before-1.png)